phalt/django-api-domains/docs/README.md

 3. Enable separation of domains to happen when it makes sense for **increased development velocity**, not just for **business value**.
 4. Design a styleguide that reduces the effort involved in extracting the code for large domains into separate application servers.
 5. Make sure the styleguide compliments API-based applications.

-Understanding a `domain` is crucial to understanding this guide.
-On the next page we will discuss our definition of `domain`.

 ## Current Version